This blog post is all about the best Bucharest travel guide.

 2. Terasa Obor

-Mici sausage is probably the most beloved street food in Bucharest.
+Mici sausage is probably the most popular street food in Bucharest.
 It’s small sausages without casings, served with a lot of mustard and a bread roll.

 We trekked out to Obor Market on the metro to find the most famous mici spot, Terasa Obor and had three mici sausages each with a bread roll and the famous mustard.